 It really doesn’t grow on trees

 No matter how hard you look, you are not going to find easy money.
 You will definitely find plenty of claims of easy money, especially online, and probably a few good ways of losing what little money you do have, but there is no quick fix for money troubles.
-So you need to respect yourself and your future enough to stop and say that enough is enough and there needs to be changes.
-Any responsible lender, much like Multi-Choice, will understand how easy it can be to get yourself into difficulties and be ready to help you help yourself out.
+So you need to respect yourself and your future enough to stop and say that enough is enough and there needs to be a change.
+Any responsible lender will understand how easy it can be to get yourself into difficulties and be ready to help you help yourself out.